repositony/vscode_mcnp/README.md

 Lines may be commented out with the usual `ctrl+/` shortcut, adding a `c` to the start of the selected line(s).
 The typical bracket matching and quotation autocomplete also included.

-Code snippets have been defined for a selection of appropriate input cards.
+Code snippets are defined for input cards where appropriate.
 Simply start typing and hit `enter` to generate the card with default values.
 Tab-stops are defined for all snippets, so pressing `tab` will then cycle through keywords on the card for editing.

 For example, selecting `ACT` from the suggestions,

 ![act_card_prompt](/images/act_card_prompt.png)

-will generate the following for you
+will generate the following:

 ![act_card_example](/images/act_card_example.png)

-Defaults are used where known, but only a hint is provided where the default is ambiguous. e.g. `DNEB` and `ENEB` in the `ACT` example.

-### A note on snippets

 **For productivity, keywords and values are set to default or a simple hint where ambiguous.**

 A comprehensive guide for most cards would take up the entire screen.
 As a compromise, every line simply has a small comment for context.
-This is still very useful for cards such as `PHYS`, which have sets of values that change with particle type and no keywords for guidance.
+This is still very useful for cards such as `PHYS`, which are just sets of values.

 ![Alt text](/images/physn_completed.png)